-Biodiversity Net Gain

-Air Quality (including any results from Cllr Sian in Croxley Green from the portable monitors).
+Biodiversity Net Gain Air Quality (including any results from Cllr Sian in Croxley Green from the portable monitors).

-Elen Dolder noted she is on leave next year, attendees will be advised closer to the time who to send AOB and other queries to.
+- Elen Dolder noted she is on leave next year, attendees will be advised closer to the time who to send AOB and other queries to. - 8.
+Cllr Tankard thanked everyone for attending the meeting.

-8 DATE OF NEXT MEETING
+EF06/19 DATE OF NEXT MEETING